thrillophilia-logo

 Not Ideal for: A few activities should be avoided in the rainy season.
 Our destination experts take care of your safety and often replace such activities with other options.
 Avoid Nusa Penida day trips because ferries may get cancelled in rough sea conditions.
 Mount Batur treks and cliff walks are also harder during this time because the paths can be muddy.

 Important for March Visitors: If you are visiting in March, you should be aware of Nyepi, which is the Balinese New Year.
 Nyepi is celebrated as a silent day; the whole island shuts down for 24 hours.
-Airport closes, no vehicles are allowed on roads, lights must be kept off, and outdoor movement is prohibited for the entire day.
-It’s a unique cultural experience, but make sure you check the exact date before booking your trip so you can plan well.
+The airport closes, no vehicles are allowed on roads, lights must be kept off, and outdoor movement is prohibited for the entire day.
+It’s a unique cultural experience, but make sure you check the exact date before booking your Bali trip package so you can plan well.

 Month-by-Month Quick Reference

-January: Rainy month with fewer crowds.
-Good for budget tours and yoga stays, but not ideal for beaches or Nusa Penida ferries.
+• January: Rainy month with fewer crowds.
+Good for budget trips and yoga stays, but not ideal for beaches or Nusa Penida ferries.

 How to Reach Bali from India